krbnite/krbnite.github.io/_posts/2018-10-17-Navigating-the-NoSQL-Landscape.md

 * All these changes made people question the "one tool" approach to databases (wouldn't use a hammer for sawing a board)
   - e.g., what if each record does not care about any other record?  (no need to scan a whole table, maybe use KV)
   - e.g., what if each instance of a full entity doesn't care about other entities?  (no need to scan and join tables, maybe use a docStore)
-* Graph DB
-  - Fraud detection: think about Uber: how many times in NYC would you expect Driver X and Customer Y to interact?
-Once, maybe twice.
-What if there are 25 edges between them?
-Might be fraud!
-* Search DB
-  - Note: second time I've seen "Search DBs" listed as a NoSQL class (first time on MS webpage)
-  - this is how a search bar is predicting your word(s) as you type
-  - uses inverted index...
-  - e.g., Amz Elasticsearch
-  - seems like the "trie" data structure I learned in bioinformatics course
-* In-Memory
-  - I see this listed as a NoSQL class every so often, but to me it seems like a DB feature more than a DB class (e.g., Redis is an in-memory DB, but isn't it also a KV DB?)
-* Also went over Relational, KV, Document
-  - interestingly, Redshift is listed as relational ... other times, I've seen it listed as column-oriented
-* this really gets into how you categorize:  by feel (obviously Redshift "feels" relational), by storage model, by query language, etc
-  - even AWS sells Redshift as "relational", so it's interesting: we've come to a point in time where we are no longer strictly delineating databases by how they work under the hood
-* Resource
-  - AWS has a cool webpage called "This Is My Architecture" -- lots of videos
-  - Andy Jassy's re:Invent 2017 keynote
-  - re:Invent 2017: Which Database to Use When?
-(DAT310)